Juan Álvarez: Inauguration of La Reforma

-Alvarez' cabinet contained a new generation of liberals raised after the Mexican War of Independence, including Benito Juarez, Guillermo Prieto, and Melchor Ocampo (left to right).
+Alvarez' cabinet contained a new generation of liberals raised after the Mexican War of Independence, including Benito Juárez, Guillermo Prieto, and Melchor Ocampo (left to right).

-Álvarez' cabinet which had included the progressive state governors Benito Juarez and Melchor Ocampo, and the poet Guillermo Prieto represented a new generation of liberals that had grown up since independence, and intended to pass unprecedented reforms during a period which began with the Álvarez administration and would eventually come to be known as La Reforma.
+Álvarez' cabinet which had included the progressive state governors Benito Juárez and Melchor Ocampo, and the poet Guillermo Prieto represented a new generation of liberals that had grown up since independence, and intended to pass unprecedented reforms during a period which began with the Álvarez administration and would eventually come to be known as La Reforma.
 The reforms would culminate in the Constitution of 1857, and open conflict with the opponents of the measures which would not entirely end until 1867.

 They began with the Ley Juarez, which stripped the Mexican clergy of their independent legal privileges (fueros) which they had hereunto enjoyed under canon and civil law.
 The Ley Juarez was prefaced by the cause celebre of Father Javier Miranda.
 On 20 November 1855, the former conservative minister, Father Miranda was arrested in his home at Puebla.
 He was then transported to Mexico City where he was held at the barracks of San Hipolito.
 This was technically illegal as the government could not at the time imprison a priest without collaboration from church authorities.
 The conservative press was outraged, and even the liberal press criticized the arrest as arbitrary and advocated for Miranda to be tried and for the government to explain its motives in arresting him.
 The bishop of Puebla protested to the government, but to no avail.
 The only response of the government was to transport Miranda to the fortress of San Juan de Ullua in Veracruz Harbor.
 It was suspected that the arrest was due to Miranda's political views.

 The Ley Juarez was passed on 22 November 1855.
 Ecclesiastical tribunals were stripped of their ability to judge civil law cases.
 They were allowed to continue judging clergy in the cases of canon law.
 With Father Miranda's case in mind, conservatives accused this measure as a means of passing severe anti-clerical laws, arresting priests on the slightest pretext, and then judging them in civil courts.
 Opponents of the measure accused government deputies of hypocrisy for claiming to support equality before the law while maintaining their own immunity.

 The Archbishop protested against the measure and suggested that the question of the ecclesiastical fuero should be submitted to the pope, a suggestion which was rejected by the government.
 The conservative generals Santa Anna and Blanco were officially stripped of their charges and the liberals Degollado and Moreno were commissioned as generals.
 Comonfort was now threatening to resign and only keep the office of general in chief. Álvarez directed his secretaries to lay before him proposals on how to proceed, he also directed his council to prepare a draft of the organic statute.
 Meanwhile, the conservatives began to favor the moderate Comonfort for the presidency.